 Here are the steps involved:

-Below are the additional settings we applied to the test instances (in case you want to compare).
+Below are the additional settings we applied:

 Once the instance is created, and the status shows “Available,” you can connect to it from ActiveCampaign.

 First, though, we have to allow access to our database instance from the ActiveCampaign servers.
 On the Database Sync page of ActiveCampaign, we list the IP’s you need to whitelist:

 In the RDS console, click on “DB Security Groups” on the left side, and add in each IP address:

 Next, let’s create some sample data in the RDS database so we can fully test it through ActiveCampaign.
 You can use any tool you’d like to connect to the database, but if you’re looking for something, we used HeidiSQL to connect from a Windows 7 desktop.